kean/articles/2021-03-24-concurrency.markdown

 ## Atomics

-I had been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline.
+I'm using atomics (`OSAtomicIncrement32`, `OSCompareAndSwap32`) in a couple of places in Nuke.
+For example, in `Operation` I use [CAS](https://en.wikipedia.org/wiki/Compare-and-swap) to guarantee that the `finish()` callback is only executed once.
 But when Thread Sanizer was introduced it started emiting warnings[^8].

 [^8]: You can learn more about why these warnings get emitted in the [following post](http://www.russbishop.net/the-law).